How and When to Properly Repot Orchids

 Care After Repotting

 Regular fertilization is also important.
-Use special fertilizers for orchids that contain a balanced mix of nutrients.
-Fertilizing should occur every two weeks during the growing season, which typically includes spring and summer.
+Use special orchid fertilizers that contain a balanced mix of nutrients.
+Fertilization should occur every two weeks during the growing season, usually spring and summer.
 In winter, when the plant slows down growth, you can reduce the frequency of fertilization.

 Try our natural products